Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 The first MOMENT I decided to make plans to visit Hanoi, Vietnam, I immediately went online to find the best Pho in Hanoi to try during my visit!

-Growing up in Canada, I often ate Pho and was introduced to it at a young age, so I’ve appreciated the dish for many years; oh, and those countless video clips of watching Anthony Bourdain eat Pho, that sure added to my overall excitement to try it in Hanoi!
+Growing up in Canada, I often ate Pho and was introduced to it at a young age, so I’ve appreciated the dish for many years.
+Oh, and those countless video clips of Anthony Bourdain eating Pho certainly added to my overall excitement about trying it in Hanoi!

 I spent a month in Hanoi, Vietnam, and ate my way through the capital, trying many Pho restaurants around the city.
 And yes, some days I ate Pho two days in a row; I love Pho!